This post may contain affiliate links. For more information, please see our affiliate policy.

 Ingredient notes

-- Dry sparkling wine: Yes, even though this is called a “Champagne Cocktail,” it can be made with nearly any sparkling wine that errs on the “brut” (dry) side of the sweetness spectrum.
+• Dry sparkling wine: Yes, even though this is called a “Champagne Cocktail,” it can be made with nearly any sparkling wine that errs on the “brut champagne” (dry) side of the sweetness spectrum.
 See “Recipe FAQs” below for more about the different varieties of sparkling wine.

 Step-by-step instructions

-- To the bottom of a champagne flute, add sugar cube.
-Sprinkle sugar cube with 5 dashes Angostura bitters.
+1. To the bottom of a champagne flute, add sugar cube.
+Sprinkle sugar cube with 5 dashes of Angostura bitters.

-- Top with dry sparkling wine and garnish with a starfruit slice.
+1. Top with a pour of dry sparkling wine and garnish with a starfruit slice.

 Recipe tips and variations

-- Big batch: Champagne cocktails are best prepared individually so the fizz remains fresh.
+• Big batch: Champagne cocktails are best prepared individually so the bubbles remains fresh.
 For each bottle of Champagne, you can make about 5 cocktails, so stock up accordingly.

-This specific form of sparkling wine is only allowed to be named Champagne with a capitol “C” if the grapes are grown in a specific region in France.
-It must also be made using the “Methode Traditionelle” of sparkling wine production and can only contain three types of grapes: Chardonnay, Pinot Noir, and Pinot Meinuer.
+This specific form of sparkling wine can only be named Champagne with a capital “C” if the grapes are grown in a specific region in France.
+It must also be made using the “Methode Traditionelle” of sparkling wine production and can only contain three types of grapes: Chardonnay, Pinot Noir, and Pinot Meunier.
 Champagne with a lowercase “c” is allowed to bend those rules, and as a result, is often more affordable.
 Spanish Cava and Italian Prosecco are also lovely alternatives if Champagnes fall outside of your budget.

-If you’re looking for more ways to brighten up your bubbly, consider fresh fruit, fruit juice, or other alcohols.
+If you’re looking for more ways to brighten up the flavors of your bubbly, consider fresh fruit, fruit juice, or other liqueurs.
+Cranberries or cranberry juice is a popular addition, but feel free to make it your own with pineapple juice, fresh lemon juice, or lime juice.
 It’s okay to add ice, too (I don’t mind if you don’t).

 Join Us